kim-dajeong/pa1/README.md

 # PA1 - Reliable UDP Data Transfer (Reinventing the Wheel At Its Finest)
 What happens when two elec students come together to code...?
 Magic.

-How to Run:
+How to Run
  - Use the makefile to Make all
  - Run the sender on one terminal (Be sure to specify a file to open (we have provided a test file called "readfile")
  - Run the receiver on another terminal

-An Overview of Our Approach:
+#An Overview of Our Approach
 Our approach focuses on sending packets in order and as such, does not worry about duplicate acknowledgments or out of order packets.

 Sender